szpajder/dumpvdl2/README.md

 - Add `--utc` option if you prefer UTC timestamps rather than local timezone in output and filenames.

+- Add `--milliseconds` to print timestamps with millisecond resolution.

 - Add `--raw-frames` option to display payload of AVLC frames in raw hex for debugging purposes.